Montana’s last governor twice vetoed DPC legislation. He was not wrong.

-To supplement the patent insufficiency of this bleak scenario, DPC advocates further argue that DPC will lead to increases in the percentage of young professionals choosing primary care practice instead of specialties.
+To supplement the patent insufficiency of this bleak scenario, DPC advocates further argue that DPC will lead to increases in the percentage of young professionals choosing primary care practice instead of other specialties.
 One of the think-tank “experts” from the Montana expedition has said that “we know” this to be the case, but provided no evidence other than the naked claim “we know”.
 Is this knowledge, or just speculation?
-Feel free tout a link to any significant evidence in the comments section below.
+Feel free to put a link to any significant evidence in the comments section below.

 If a potentially gifted surgeon is willing to return to her roots in Whitefish, why turn her into a PCP?